Ahizechi/University/README.md

 Year 3 Projects

-Dual-Language Calculator: A versatile calculator application developed in both Python and ROSS, designed to perform a wide range of mathematical operations with user-friendly interfaces.

 C++ Functional Fan: A project demonstrating the use of C++ to code a functional fan, showcasing the application of object-oriented programming principles and hardware interaction.

 Year 4 Projects